12.6 Jurisprudence, Supervised Experience, and the Final Licensure File

 Licensure file itemWhy it mattersCandidate action

-3. Verify supervised-experience forms before supervisor signature.
+3. Verify supervised-experience forms before the supervisor signs.

 4. Keep copies of applications, receipts, correspondence, and score documents.

-5. Respond promptly to board deficiency notices or requests for clarification.
+5. Respond promptly to board deficiency notices.

 Test Your Knowledge